 This insurance system, known as Medicare, allows individuals to seek treatment at both private and public healthcare facilities; though the overwhelming majority of hospitals, clinics and practices in Canada are, in fact, private.
-Furthermore, the system does not dictate which doctor or service provider an individual must use.
+The system does not dictate which doctor or service provider an individual must use.

-Thus, even if expats don’t qualify for Medicare, and are forced to take out a more expensive private health insurance plan, they can rest assured that they will certainly receive high-quality treatment administered by well-trained professionals.
+Still, even if expats don’t qualify for Medicare and must take out a more expensive private health insurance plan, they can rest assured that they will certainly receive high-quality treatment administered by well-trained professionals.

 Public healthcare in Canada

-Medicare is based on the Health Act of 1984 and guarantees citizens and those with permanent residency in Canada comprehensive, universal and accessible care.
+Citizens and those with permanent residency in Canada are eligible for comprehensive, universal and accessible care.
 The system is funded publicly by taxes, but doctors and hospitals run their own businesses privately – billing the government for services rendered.

-Each province or territory defines what is and what is not covered by their particular health insurance plan, but, for the most part, the only things not covered are optometry, ambulance services, dentistry, home care, long-term care and outpatient prescription drugs.
-All core health services, such as acute hospital care and most physician services are covered.
+Each province or territory defines what is and what isn't covered by their particular health insurance plan.
+All core health services, such as acute hospital care and most physician services, are covered.
 This affords expats and locals alike a fair opportunity to receive treatment at a universally high standard.

 All things considered, the most pointed downfall of the system is the fact that waiting times can be long.
-Though emergency situations are addressed immediately, some individuals report waiting up to four weeks for a mere consultation and even up to six months for an important surgery.
+Though emergency situations are addressed immediately, some individuals report waiting weeks for a mere consultation and even up to six months for an important surgery.

-There is also a lack of general practitioners and many won’t take new patients, not to mention waiting lists are long for those who will.
-To make matters more frustrating, specialists demand a referral from a general practitioner before they will provide treatment.
+There is also a shortage of general practitioners and many won’t take new patients, while waiting lists are long for those who will.
+To make matters more frustrating, specialists require a referral from a general practitioner before they will provide treatment.

 Getting a health insurance card in Canada

 Expats moving to Canada should make it a priority to apply for a medical card upon arrival.
-Application forms are available online, or even at local pharmacies, doctors' offices or hospitals.
+Application forms are available online.
 Identification in the form of a birth certificate or passport and confirmation of permanent residence or permanent resident card is required to complete the process.